Paahul Sikand

 A decade in tech across 10+ cities, in companies small and big.
 Engineer first, then a stretch in sales, eventually product.
 Each vantage changes how you read a problem.

 Systems thinker, in the sense that I’d rather understand why something keeps breaking than fix it for the third time.
-Makes me slow when I should be fast, occasionally.
+It makes me deliberate at the start and fast once I can see the shape of the thing.
 Mostly worth it.
+And tell me when I’m wrong — I’d rather adjust than be polite about it.

 Now